jack-ullery/AppAnvil/README.md

 The AppAnvil project aims to create an intuitive graphical interface for monitoring and configuring AppArmor.
 In particular, we want it to be easy to monitor and deploy profiles, change a profile’s permissions, and to parse system logs.

-Currently, this project is in-progress and not feature complete.
-There is still some work to do before it is ready for a general audience.

 ## Dependencies
 ### Run Time
 * GTKmm